 The toilet and shower room were placed right in front of our door.
 To be honest, I thought it would be just annoying to share a toilet with other guests.
 The last time I did something like this was in 2009 when I stayed in a hostel in Scotland.

 But it was surprisingly quiet at the Bicycle Hotel.
 We didn’t have any trouble trying to use I during any time of the day or night.
 They were both clean and the shower was quite good as well.

-The staff in this hotel is friendly and quite helpful.
-I wanted to use the coffee machine in the facilities but didn’t have cash, only credit card, the receptionist kindly offered me it for free.
+The staff at this hotel is friendly and quite helpful.
+I wanted to use the coffee machine in the facilities but didn’t have cash, only a credit card, the receptionist kindly offered me it for free.
 A nice gesture considering it was late at night and no coffee shop was open anymore.

 We missed breakfast, but I was quite happy to stay at this hotel.
 It would be a good option for young couples, groups of friends in a short stay in Amsterdam.
 However, it also worked quite well for my parents.